Literally Shattered Lives

 - This is pretty much Elijah Snow's standard attack, when he wants someone to go bye-bye.

-- Plastic Man had this done to him in the Justice League comic book, courtesy of a superhuman who petrified him and shattered him to pieces in pre-sunk Atlantis (which, subsequently, sunk).
+- Plastic Man had this done to him in the Justice League comic book, courtesy of a superhuman who petrified him and shattered him to pieces in pre-sunk Atlantis (which, subsequently, sank).
 On his return he'd taken a level in badass due to floating along the ocean floor for thousands of years with nothing to do but think.

 - And it happened again in JLA: Tower of Babel.
 Thankfully The Flash fixed him all up.